Syria-SDF ceasefire hangs in balance after renewed clashes, faltering talks

 The deal included the SDF’s withdrawal from the area around the al-Aqtan prison.
 As it appeared on the verge of collapse, Al Jazeera correspondents on Tuesday reported that the Syrian army had begun artillery shelling around the prison and the SDF’s 17th Division headquarters in Raqqa.

-Local sources in Hasakah province in the northeast of the country said the army reached the Panorama intersection, located at the southern entrance to the city.
+Local sources in Hasakah province in the northeast said the army reached the Panorama intersection, located at the southern entrance to the provincial capital, also called Hasakah.

-The Interior Ministry confirmed its readiness to take over the management and security of ISIL prisons in Hasakah in accordance with international standards.
+The Interior Ministry said it was ready to take over the management and security of ISIL prisons in Hasakah in accordance with international standards.

 Information Minister Hamza Mustafa said the army secured the city of al-Shaddadi in the Hasakah countryside after taking control of the prison located there.